Software apps and online services

 To use the VNC Server, download the VNC Viewer and open it on your Windows/Mac/whatever computer.
 Just enter the Raspberry Pi IP-address, you will now be connected to your very own Raspberry Pi.

-When you have completed these steps, you can test your setup and connections (also see Google documentation).
+When you have completed all these steps, you should be able to start with the Google Voice configuration.
+So test your setup and connections (also see Google documentation).

 On the desktop, click the "Check Audio", "Check WiFi" links to see if this is configured correctly.